Graduate Student Admission

 *Applications received after the preferred deadline are reviewed on a case-by-case basis.

-I-20s are issued after your official GRE and language scores are received, plus scans of your affidavit and bank statement are received.
+I-20s are issued after your official language scores are received, plus scans of your affidavit and bank statement are received.
 Your financial documents need to be less than six months old.

 The amounts shown are for a nine-month school year.
 If you plan to live in the United States during the summer, you would need additional money.